 Lonely people pay more attention to negative social information like disagreement or criticism.
 They remember more of the negative things that happened during an encounter with another person and fewer positive things.

 All this leads, as you might imagine, to more negative expectations about future interactions with others: Lonely people don't expect things to go well for them, and consequently, they often don't.

 Interventions aimed at changing this self-fulfilling pattern of thinking begin by teaching people to identify negative thoughts when they occur.
 Whenever they feel anxious about a social encounter, find themselves focusing on everything that went wrong, or wondering if they've made a bad impression, a red flag is raised.

 Next, they learn to treat these negative thoughts as testable hypotheses rather than fact.
 They consider other possibilities — maybe everything will go smoothly, maybe it wasn't all bad, perhaps everyone liked me after all.
 They practice trying to see things from the perspective of others, and interpret their actions more benignly.

 Take the case of Bob the Distant Coworker.
-With thought retraining, lonely people learn to ask themselves questions like "Am I sure Bob doesn't like me?
-Could there be other, more likely reasons for his quiet, reserved behavior at work?
+With thought retraining, lonely people learn to ask themselves questions like, "Am I sure Bob doesn't like me?
+Could there be other, more likely reasons for his quiet, reserved behavior?
 Could he simply be preoccupied with some problem?
 I know sometimes I get quiet and distracted when something is bothering me.
-Maybe Bob's behavior has nothing to do with me!"
+Maybe Bob's behavior has nothing to do with me."